The Fund’s portfolio performance is measured by two key metrics:

 For the year ending December 31, 2021, the Fund achieved both performance targets.
 In terms of the primary target, the 10-year net annualized return of 10.3% is well ahead of the Plan’s 6% discount rate.
 On a four-year net annualized basis, the Fund achieved a return of 9.3% versus a policy benchmark of 7.7%, producing 1.6% of annual value added and exceeding the secondary target.

 This outperformance, or “added value,” allows for the evaluation of the effectiveness of the investment strategy and its implementation at the total Fund level.
 Benchmarks are valuable tools Provident10 uses to measure performance of individual asset classes and the managers who invest in them on Provident10’s behalf.

-Provident10 uses a thorough and rigorous risk-controlled approach by choosing an optimized risk level within a multi-year framework and with the selection and weighting of asset classes to achieve a target return.
-In simple terms, the amount of acceptable risk is identified, then the mix of assets is determined to give the best chance to achieve the goal.
+Provident10 uses a thorough and rigourous risk-controlled approach by choosing an optimized risk level within a multi-year framework and by selecting and weighting asset classes to achieve a target return.
+By identifying an acceptable risk threshold, Provident10 can determine the mix of assets with the best chance to achieve its goal.

 The Fund earned a net 2021 return of 11.2% compared to the benchmark policy return of 9.0%, producing 2.2% of added value.
 On an absolute basis, Canadian, global, and private equites primarily contributed to the Plan’s overall return for 2021.
 Value added was largely attributed to the Plan’s private assets and mainly via the Plan’s private equity allocation.

 Canadian and global equites performed well on an absolute basis, generating returns of 24.1% and 14.6% respectively.
 Overall value added for public equities was negative for the year, largely attributed to growth style managers which struggled to keep up with benchmarks in the wake of a broader reopening of the economy.
 2021 saw a general reversal of the impressive returns